-7 Magical Things I Keep Around to Feel Like a Woodland Witch šŸ•Æļø
+7 Magical Things I Keep Around for the Perfect Cottage Witch Aesthetic

 There’s just something super comforting about making your own little world, you know?
 One with gentle magic, a few dried herbs here and there, and that cozy smell of candles burning.
-I mean, I’m not exactly a spellbook-and-cauldron witch or anything, but honestly, I really believe in living slow, being intentional, and making things beautiful.
-That, to me, is what magic feels like.
+I mean, I’m not exactly pulling a Hermione Granger with spellbooks and cauldrons or anything, but honestly, I really believe in living slow, being intentional, and making things beautiful.
+That cottage witch aesthetic?
+It’s not about perfection… it’s about creating magic in the everyday.

-So today, I wanted to share a few magical little things I keep around that help me feel like a woodland witch—even if I’m just curled up on the couch with a mug of tea and a soft blanket.
+So today, I wanted to share a few magical little things I keep around that help me feel like a woodland witch—even if I’m just curled up on the couch with a mug of tea and a soft blanket, channeling my inner Practical Magic vibes.
 These aren’t complicated or expensive.
 They’re cozy, sensory, and grounded in nature.
 And most importantly?
 They make me feel like me.

-I keep bundles of lavender, rosemary, and eucalyptus hanging by the windows or tucked into baskets.
-I also love collecting little bits from nature—fallen leaves, feathers, smooth stones, pinecones.
-It makes my space feel wild and alive.
+The heart of any cottage witch aesthetic starts with bringing nature indoors.
+I keep bundles of lavender, rosemary, and eucalyptus hanging by the windows or tucked into vintage baskets.
+There’s something so satisfying about collecting little treasures from nature walks… fallen leaves that caught your eye, feathers that seemed placed just for you, smooth stones, pinecones.
+It makes my space feel wild and alive, like I’m living in some magical forest cottage instead of my regular apartment.

 There’s something deeply magical about lighting a candle with intention.
-I’ll light one when I’m journaling in the morning, or if it’s raining and I want the whole cozy vibe, or maybe after the sun goes down and I just need a little ritual.
-Beeswax tapers totally give off that old-school, witchy feel—which I love.
+I’ll light one when I’m journaling in the morning, or if it’s raining and I want the whole cozy cottage witch aesthetic vibe, or maybe after the sun goes down and I just need a little ritual.
+Beeswax tapers totally give off that old-school, witchy feel… which I love.
 But honestly, I’m just as happy with a soy candle that smells like the woods, smoky bonfires, or even wildflowers.

 • Birch + cedar (for grounding)